wenlzhang/obsidian-task-marker/docs/Usage.md

 # Usage

+## Create tasks

+If the current line is (or selection contains) a list item or a task with the mark `[ ]`:

+1. It will convert the list item to a task.
+2. If an append text format string is configured, append a formatted text string to the end of the task text.

 ## Complete tasks

 If the current line is (or selection contains) a task, and the task matches the configuration for an incomplete task: